 This is a true story about the “Miracle of the Sun” in Lubbock, Texas and my conversion to the Catholic faith, but it is also about my wife’s reversion to the Catholic faith.

 My wife and I were married in the late 70’s and…sad to say…not even sure in what denomination.
-We found a minister open on a Holiday weekend who was willing to marry us.
+We found a minister open on a holiday weekend (New Year’s eve of all days) who was willing to marry us.
 My wife had been baptized a Catholic as an infant, attended Catholic schools, but had fallen away from the faith in her early 20’s.
 I was a fallen away Episcopalian.
 Over the years we worshiped at various churches.

 One day in early August, 1988, my wife’s mother called to tell us that “something special” was supposed to take place in Lubbock, Texas on August 15th of that year, and it involved the Blessed Virgin Mary.